jbiason/blog/content/thoughts/a-mental-models-for-async-rust.md

 <!-- more -->

-## A problem with naming
+## But first...

+Before jumping into the model, I need to throw some other concepts that lead to this model.
+It may seem a bit not related to async, but it will make sense in the end (I hope 🙂).

+### Windows 3 and Cooperative multitasking

+People may not remember, but there was a magical time on the old DOS days when you could not only have a graphical interface, but you could ALSO run more than one application at the same time.

+That was done in a "shell" called...
+Windows.

+But Windows 3 did not run like Windows does today.
+Today, every process "compete" against each other to have some time running.
+The OS let an application run for some time, pauses it, unpauses another, let it run for some time, pauses, switches to another, and so on.

+But Windows 3 had a different method to give time to different applications:
+Instead of the OS saying "your time is over" the application itself must say "Hey OS, if there is another process that wants to run, I yield my own execution".

+Besides the application saying that they allow another application to run, the OS have some control points for them to yield control, in the I/O calls.
+While one application is waiting for a read or write to complete, either on disk or socket, the OS would take care of when the operation completed and then return control to the application.

+### `epoll()`

+### "Greenthreads"

 I think my initial problem started with naming.
-The concept of async/await is quite recent, but for a long time we've been talking about "greenthreads" and "light-weight threads" -- "threads" that are managed by the application and not the OS.
+The concept of async/await constructs is quite recent, but for a long time we've been talking about "greenthreads" and "light-weight threads" -- "threads" that are managed by the application and not the OS.
 While there are some differences between greenthreads and async things, the naming stuck with me (and I *think* I saw some posts linking the two).

+### Rust and threads

+Let's talk about Rust memory model for a second here.
+Rust emphasises memory protection by giving regions of memory to owners; a region can only be owner by one and only one owner and when the owner goes away, the memory is freed.
+Nothing fancy.

+This is particularly awesome when you're dealing with multi-threaded code, as a region of memory can only belong to a price of code in one thread and other threads can't mess with it.
+I think the greatest analogy for this behavior is the explanation Miko Matsakis, which explained this using gifts:

+Imagine you have a gift.
+You want to give it to someone, but while it is in your hands, you can unwrap, replace the bow and paper, anything.
+But once you *give* it to someone else's, that's their gift; it is up to them to unwrap, replace bow and paper and whatnot.

+The process of writing code in Rust with that control is sometimes annoying when you're dealing with code that is not multi-threaded, but when you think "What would happen if I run this in a separate thread?", then all the complains make sense.
+You can even understand that the Rust compiler will not complain when you end your main code in a loop or a `.join()`.

+## A problem with naming

 Still on naming, [Tokio](https://tokio.rs/), the most popular async framework in Rust, uses `task::spawn` to spawn a new task, which is pretty close to the